opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

-# Exercise 3: Using ONOS as the control plane
+# Exercise 3: Using ONOS as the Control Plane

 This exercise provides a hands-on introduction to ONOS, where you will learn how
 to: